snamretsuek/Optima.Net/src/Optima.Net/README.md

 - Functional operations (sync): Map, Bind, Match, Tap, Where, Or, Zip, Flatten, ToEnumerable
 - Functional operations (async): MapAsync, BindAsync, MatchAsync, TapAsync, WhereAsync, OrAsync, ZipAsync

-Optional/<T/> is immutable and thread-safe.
+Optional\<T\> is immutable and thread-safe.
 It is intended to be used wherever a value might not be present, allowing developers to handle both cases explicitly and safely.

 ## Creating Optionals